 The preceding discussion is a summary of the material financial analyses furnished by Citigroup to the ResortQuest board of directors but it does not purport to be a complete description of the analyses performed by Citigroup or of its presentation to the ResortQuest board of directors.
 The preparation of financial analyses and fairness opinions is a complex process involving subjective judgments and is not necessarily susceptible to partial analysis or summary description.
 Citigroup made no attempt to assign specific weights to particular analyses or factors considered, but rather made qualitative judgments as to the significance and relevance of all the analyses and factors considered and determined to give its fairness opinion as described above.
-Accordingly, Citigroup believes that its analyses, and the summary set forth above, must be considered as a whole, and that selecting portions of the analyses and of the factors considered by Citigroup and its opinion.
-With respect to comparable companies and similar and precedent transaction analyses summarized above, Citigroup selected comparable companies and similar and precedent transactions on the basis of various factors, including size, similarity of line of business and terms of transactions; however, no company utilized in these analyses is identical to ResortQuest or Gaylord and no precedent transaction is identical to the proposed merger.
+Accordingly, Citigroup believes that its analyses, and the summary set forth above, must be considered as a whole, and that selecting portions of the analyses and of the factors considered by Citigroup, without considering all of the analyses and factors, could create a misleading or incomplete view of the processes underlying the analyses conducted by Citigroup and its opinion.
+With respect to comparable companies and similar and precedent transactions analyses summarized above, Citigroup selected comparable companies and similar and precedent transactions on the basis of various factors, including size, similarity of line of business and terms of transactions; however, no company utilized in these analyses is identical to ResortQuest or Gaylord and no precedent transaction is identical to the proposed merger.
 As a result, these analyses are not purely mathematical, but also take into account differences in financial and operating characteristics of the subject companies and other factors that could affect the transaction or public trading value of the subject companies to which ResortQuest and Gaylord are being compared.

 In its analyses, Citigroup made numerous assumptions with respect to ResortQuest, Gaylord, industry performance, general business, economic, market and financial conditions and other matters, many of which are beyond the control of ResortQuest and Gaylord.
 Any estimates contained in Citigroup's analyses and the valuation ranges resulting from any particular analysis are not necessarily indicative of actual values or predictive of future results or values, which may be significantly more or less favorable than those suggested by these analyses.
 Estimates of values of companies do not purport to be appraisals or necessarily to reflect the prices at which companies may actually be sold.
 Because these estimates are inherently subject to substantial uncertainty, none of ResortQuest, Gaylord, the ResortQuest board of directors, the Gaylord board of directors, Citigroup or any other person assumes responsibility if future results or actual values differ materially from the estimates or are not achieved during the time periods contemplated.
 Citigroup's analyses were prepared solely as part of its analysis of the fairness of the exchange ratio and were provided to the ResortQuest board of directors in that connection.
-The opinion of Citigroup was only one of the factors taken into consideration by the ResortQuest's Reasons for the Merger" beginning on page 34 of this joint proxy statement/prospectus.
+The opinion of Citigroup was only one of the factors taken into consideration by the ResortQuest board of directors in making its determination to approve the merger agreement and the merger.
+Please see the section entitled "The Proposed Merger - ResortQuest's Reasons for the Merger" beginning on page 34 of this joint proxy statement/prospectus.